Aloha Aulani

 General Information:

-• To reserve a Beachside Casabellas go to Makiki Joes.
+• To reserve Beachside Casabellas go to Makiki Joes.
 They are available for same-day reservations only on a first-come, first-served basis.

 • Payment is due on the date of your reservation.